popgengent/singularity_containers/README.md

 # singularity_containers
-Some singularity containers I've created
+Some singularity containers I've created at various stages of testing and of various utility.